 It is most likely that schools are currently making use of Windows laptops for education.
 This makes plugging in Windows 10 tablets to the existing infrastructure cost-effective.
 Microsoft offers teams for education to create a tight hardware-software infrastructure especially for schools which makes it a great option for education.

-Many OEM producing Windows 10 tablets also offer docking stations which can be attached to a wired network and monitor.
+Many OEM producing Windows 10 tablets also offer docking stations that can be attached to a wired network and monitor.
 When paired with a wireless mouse and keyboard, the tablet can be turned to offer a full-blown PC experience.

 5. Microsoft Office